RoyceTheBiker/driFTPin/README.md

 # driFTPin
-This is an example project for creating a backend using FastAPI & TinyDB.
+This is an example project for creating a backend using FastAPI & TinyDB with Python.

+FastAPI is a backend framework.
+TinyDB is a NoSQL library for local database storage.

 This is an example project of a micro full-stack using these backend tools as a backend framework much like
  - [FastAPI](https://fastapi.tiangolo.com/)